 Ear size and shape varies from small and round to large and pointy.
 Bats have excellent hearing and many can rotate their ears to gather sound even better.
 Bat calls can be extremely loud, so to keep from deafening themselves they close their ears when sounding a call.

-Their wings have elongated bony structures that work like fingers.
+Bat wings have elongated bony structures that work like fingers.
 On each wing, there’s also a thumb, tipped with a claw that’s used for holding food, climbing and clinging.
 The name of their order, Chiroptera, is a word that’s from the Greek for “hand-wing.”
 It’s an appropriate name, isn’t it?

 Bat wings move with all the flexibility of hands (and then some), giving them amazing maneuverability in flight.
 For instance, they can turn 180 degrees in less than half the span of their wings and perform aerobatics that would crash a bird into the ground.
 Bats have speed, too, able to fly at 35 to 40 miles per hour (48 to 64 km).
 In at least one instance, even faster: In 2009, scientists attached a transmitter to a Mexican Free-tailed Bat (also called Brazilian Free-tailed Bat) and clocked it at 99 miles per hour (159.3 km/h), a new record for horizontal flight among birds and bats.